 Educational organizations that are thought leaders possess the cutting-edge knowledge and insights sought by prospective students.
 The Ivey Academy utilizes top faculty from Ivey’s world-renowned thought leadership institutes to effectively set itself meaningfully above its peers.
 This means the same professors responsible for authoring cutting-edge research and insights are the ones who deliver it to program participants.

-Be prepared to navigate change
+Prepare to navigate change

 While you cannot predict the challenges that lie ahead for your business, you should always be preparing yourself to face the unknown.
 Many executive education courses will keep you ahead of the curve and be ready to withstand a volatile, uncertain, complex, and ambiguous business environment.
 These programs cover relevant topics, including strategic leadership, driving change, supporting a culture of innovation, generating insights from data, and leading through disruption.
 When facing an unpredictable business environment, 86 per cent of companies with strategic leadership development programs were able to demonstrate an ability to respond more rapidly.